Frequently Asked Questions

 Self-drive access to the 2x4 parking area remains available.
 However, the final section from the 2x4 parking area to Deadvlei requires 4x4 capability and traverses deep sand.
 The concession provides professionally operated 4x4 excursions for this section, ensuring safety, reducing environmental impact, and managing vehicle numbers in the restricted zone.

 The concession was awarded through a public tender process and replaced previous arrangements upon contract execution.
 The process was open, competitive, and conducted in accordance with Namibian public procurement and concession policy.
+It should be noted that the previous entity operating in the area was never an authorised or legally constituted shuttle service under a concession framework.

 No. It is a time-bound concession awarded through open competition, subject to law and oversight.
 Concessions are a standard instrument of national park management worldwide, designed to balance commercial tourism with conservation objectives.
 The concession does not prevent self-drive access to the 2x4 parking area or lodge operators transporting their own guests.